Ankle arthroscopy

 How soon after my procedure will I notice a difference?

-Once physiotherapy starts you should hopefully feel the difference, but it may take up to three months.
+Once physiotherapy starts you should feel a difference, but it may take up to three months.

 Will I have a follow-up appointment?